rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 This post is running a bit long, but this example really won’t take much explanation, so here goes...

-There are only two difference between this example and the last.
+There are only two differences between this example and the last.
 One's in the constructor and it's merely how many `CellRenderer`s we stuff into the `SignComboBox`.
 It happens in these lines in the constructor:

 ```d
 cellRendererInt = new CellRendererText();